-Objectives: To provide funding in a manner which
+TPN funding is provided in a manner which

-• supports the continuous professional development of teachers
+• supports the continuous professional development of post primary teachers,

 Management of the scheme